The real OW – YZM400 FOR SALE

 Having said that, the plan is to utilize this engine to something it deserves, instead of sitting on a shelf as a trophy.
 The project here is to use a production 1998 YZ400F motorcycle for this beautiful YZM400 works engine.
 I plan to simulate as many components as possible, as found on Andrea Bartolini or Doug Henry’s bike.
 My way of salvaging some very historical technology.

 To the best of my knowledge ,this is only prototype works engine with electric start, known to exist.
 This is the engine that revolutionized motocross world in 1997 by Andrea Bartolini in European world motocross championship and Pete Johansson and by USA champion Doug Henry.
-The two other non electric start engines are in the only two existing motorcycles that I am aware of.
-One is Doug Henry’s bike, currently at Motorcycle Hall of Fame, and other is the bike in Yamaha museum.
+The three other non electric start engines are in the only two existing motorcycles that I am aware of.
+One owned by Doug Henry’s bike, one owned by Bartolin’and other is the bike in Yamaha museum.

 As you will see, it is an amazing engine design by Masakazu Shiohara.
 The main case is CNC machined out of one block of aluminum.
 The brown side covers, believe it or not are billet machined titanium.
 All the bolts are titanium.
 The 396.9cc engine is supposed to be rated at about 60 HP and redline up in the area of 12,000 RPM.
 The engine is also a wet-sump with only .7 quart capacity, not like the production bike that is dry sump and uses the frame as the oil reservoir.
 The water pump runs off the cam not like the production engine using the crankshaft.
 Another unique feature on the YZM is the exhaust it dual port and merged into one, where was the production bike is single port.
 Piston is 95mm x 56mm stroke but the production engine is smaller 92mm but longer 60.1mm stroke.
 The YZM has four gears, but production has five gears.